-Some policymakers, practitioners and scholars assume that a pledge between insurgent groups increases terrorism in the base country or elsewhere.
+Some policymakers, practitioners, and scholars assume that a pledge between insurgent groups increases terrorism in the base country or elsewhere.

-However, new analysis finds that Al-Shabaab`s bombing attacks did not significantly change in Africa after the group pledged allegiance to al-Qaeda, which has implications for international stakeholders who are at risk of reproducing terrorist propaganda efforts.
+However, a new analysis finds that Al-Shabaab`s bombing attacks did not significantly change in Africa after the group pledged allegiance to al-Qaeda, which has implications for international stakeholders who are at risk of reproducing terrorist propaganda efforts.

-As the leading actor of the global jihadist movement, al-Qaeda has developed a global alliance network with terrorist organisations around the world that share similar ideologies and goals.
+As the leading actor of the global jihadist movement, al-Qaeda has developed a global alliance network with terrorist organizations around the world that share similar ideologies and goals.
 Several insurgent groups in Africa and the Middle East have pledged allegiance to al-Qaeda, declaring a cooperative relationship and support for each other.

 Based in Somalia, Al-Shabaab has carried out major terrorist attacks, including in surrounding countries such as Kenya and Uganda.
 The leaders of Al-Shabaab swore allegiance to al-Qaeda under the leadership of Usama bin Laden, but its pledge was formally accepted by Ayman Al-Zawahiri, the successor of bin Laden, in 2012.

-Counterterrorism policymakers, practitioners and scholars have different opinions on the influence of pledging on Al-Shabaab’s terrorist activities.
+Counterterrorism policymakers, practitioners, and scholars have different opinions on the influence of pledging on Al-Shabaab’s terrorist activities.
 Some counterterrorism experts have stated that pledging allegiance was a key strategy for Al-Shabaab to expand its activities and increase its success.

 On the other hand, others have stated that pledging allegiance was a symbolic action, which aims to propagate the ideology of the group and motivate its supporters.
-Still, other experts and scholars suggested that pledging allegiance was counterproductive because it led to organisational issues and attracted global attention from key counterterrorism players.
+Still, other experts and scholars suggested that pledging allegiance was counterproductive because it led to organizational issues and attracted global attention from key counterterrorism players.

 How Al-Shabaab’s pledge affected bombing activities

 The vector autoregressive (VAR) model in our study provides a way to examine the impact of Al-Shabaab’s pledge to Al-Qaeda on the occurrence and lethality of bombing or explosive attacks in Africa.
-To accomplish this, our VAR model accounts for interactions between the two time-series of bombing/explosive attacks and associated fatalities.
+To accomplish this, our VAR model accounts for interactions between the two time series of bombing/explosive attacks and associated fatalities.
 Simultaneously, the models consider the impact of the pledging of allegiance on these two series.

-Furthermore, the incidence (i.e., the number of bombings in a quarter) and lethality of bombing/explosive attacks (i.e., the number of casualties in the bombings) may interact and influence the future behaviours of one another.
+Furthermore, the incidence (i.e., the number of bombings in a quarter) and lethality of bombing/explosive attacks (i.e., the number of casualties in the bombings) may interact and influence the future behaviors of one another.
 For instance, less frequent bombings may result in more fatalities, or more bombings may cause more fatalities, and so forth.
 Therefore, the impact of pledging may evolve over time within this cycle of interactions between the two series.